Krorenshima/Utonmae/README.md

 Just implements a few helper functions to help get around both browser and node api's no support for deno.js ~~mainly because I don't know how~~

+# This package is not intended to run on, **ungah bungah** (older) versions of browsers and or versions of nodejs and will never support older versions that do not support anything in or beyond ES6.

+install: `npm i utonmae`

 ### **Legend**:
 + ***<hps|helpers>*** - `hps || helpers`